centrica-engineering/nucleus-docs/docs/getting-started/working-with-nucleus.md

 | Android | Android OS 10 (Samsung Galaxy S20) | Chrome | 89 |
 | Android | Android OS 11 (Samsung Galaxy S21) | Samsung Browser | 11.1 |

-**Note :** IE11 and Edge 18 have been deprecated from this list as the usage levels for these browsers are very minimal (around 0.5% as of June 2021).
+**Note :** IE11 and Edge 18 browsers are no longer supported as their usage levels are below 0.5% (as of June 2021).

 ## For product owners and business analysts